 That’s all I’ve got my friends for this delicious classic cheesecake, I know you and your family and friends are going to love it.

-*If you’re loving this classic cheesecake recipe then you absolutely have to check out my Key Lime Pie Recipe and be sure to drop me a comment below and a rating if you’ve had the chance to make this amazing bread recipe*
+*If you are really liking this classic cheesecake recipe then you absolutely have to check out my Key Lime Pie Recipe and please be sure to leave me a comment and rate it if you’ve had the chance to make this.*

 Classic Cheesecake Recipe

 - Spring Form Pan

 - 5 tablespoons melted unsalted butter

 - 1 tablespoons sugar

 - 2 ½ pounds softened cream cheese